pedrolopesme/hypermnesia/README.md

 * You are willing to spend some memory/network to improve speed.
 * You expect that keys will sometimes get queried more than once.
 * Your cache will not need to store more data than what would fit in RAM.
-* Your cache data would expire afeter a certain amount of time
+* Your cache data would expire after a certain amount of time

 **Hypermnesia doesn't depend on any JS framework such as jQuery or similars.**